sahasatvik/typst-theorems/manual.typ

 ]

-This `remark` environment, which would normally be attached to the current _heading_, now uses the Theorem (which shares its identifier with the Lemma) as a base.
+This `remark` environment, which would normally be attached to the current _heading_, now uses the Theorem (which shares its counter with the Lemma) as a base.